Five Phase Advanced Transformational Hypnosis (5-PATH®): A Systematic Approach To Hypnosis

 If the client regresses again to the same early incident, you can become more certain that you have reached the ISE.
 There is one more clue as to whether or not the ISE has been uncovered.
 The ISE should make sense, considering the known history of the client.
 For example, if the client reported in the pre-hypnosis interview that he or she has a long history, including all of his or her childhood, of parental neglect or abuse, and your client is only regressing to the age of twelve then you probably don’t have the ISE.
 Here reaching an ISE at the age of 12 just doesn’t add up.
 It is far more likely that these issues go back further, probably into infancy or earlier childhood than 12.
 Yes, your clients can regress as far back as infancy.
 In fact, some clients will even report experiences that are described as prenatal!

 How can you be sure that you have uncovered the ISE?
 During the session it is only a matter of being more or less confident that you have uncovered the ISE.
-If after completing the AR therapy the problem has been overcome, then you have probably reached the ISE.
-If the hypnotherapy was unsuccessful (in part or whole), one of the phases of therapy that you might revisit is the AR because the ISE might have been missed.
+If after completing the AR Work the problem has been overcome, then you have probably reached the ISE.
+If the hypnosis was unsuccessful (in part or whole), one of the phases of hypnosis that you might revisit is the AR because the ISE might have been missed.